JiaruiFeng/KnowGQA/README.md

 ## Acknowledgment

-Thank for Standard University and teacher group of CS224N for providing such wonderful course and online-free material.
+Thank for Stanford University and teacher group of CS224N for providing such wonderful course and online-free material.
 It really helps me learn both fundamental and state-of-art techniques in NLP field, which also inspired me the interest to explore more in this field.
 Meanwhile, thanks for the starter code in this default project.

 ## Reference
 [1]R. Speer, J. Chin, and C. Havasi, ConceptNet 5.5: An Open Multilingual Graph of General Knowledge.
 2019.</br>